sabhal35/Candy-object-detection/README.md

 ## Step 4: Launch Jupyter Notebook

-Start Jupyter from the terminal or prompt:
+Start Jupyter from the terminal or command prompt:

 ```bash
 jupyter notebook